 La Pastiera, or more commonly know as Pizza Gran, is a Neapolitan grain pie that’s synonymous with Easter.
 It’s one of my all-time favorite Italian Easter desserts and it’s absolutely delicious!

-I put a festive twist on this recipe by coloring some of the wheat with some food dye to speckle the pie nicely and carry along the theme of colorful Easter eggs or jelly beans.
+I put a festive twist on this recipe by coloring some of the wheat berries with food dye to speckle the pie nicely and carry along the colorful Easter theme.

 The lattice top adds an elegant touch.
 You can alternatively cover the entire top with a sheet of dough.
 If you have any leftover dough make some quick directions to add on top making it more festive for Easter.
 Shapes such as eggs, flowers, bunnies, and chicks should do the trick.
 Get creative and have some fun!
 The kids will like this part too.